Yourco Logo

 Supervisors play an important role in supporting employee mental health during crises:

 • Trauma-Informed Response: Train supervisors to recognize signs of distress and respond appropriately.
-Leaders should understand that each employee processes trauma differently and avoid forcing discussions about traumatic experiences.

 Employees should also know their rights regarding mental health conditions in the workplace, including accommodations and protections against discrimination.
 Resources like Depression, PTSD, and other mental health conditions in the workplace provide important information about these legal protections.